akhilvreddy/ECE491/README.md

-# Special Topics - ECE 491
+# ECE 491, Special Topics

 ## Introduction
 The main goal of this research is to recover signals in the presence of Speckle Noise.
 The way this can be done is using Machine Learning, Autoencoders, and algorithms based off that.
 The code I have will be outlined below.